Black Male Studies

 Black Male Studies also welcomes innovative comparative and international projects drawing parallels between Black males and the experiences of other racialized males affected by deportation, genocide, poverty, and regional conflict and war.

-Prospective authors should contact series editor Dr. Tommy J. Curry, Professor of Philosophy and Africana Studies at Texas A&M University, to discuss their work in progress for inclusion in the series.
+Prospective authors should contact series editor Dr. Tommy J. Curry, a Professor of Philosophy and holds a Personal Chair (Distinguished Professorship) of Africana Philosophy and Black Male Studies at the University of Edinburgh, to discuss their work in progress for inclusion in the series.